-There are a number of different techniques that you can use in order to take notes while reading.
+There are a number of different techniques that you can use in order to take notes when reading.
 Some people prefer to highlight key points in the text, others choose to write down key ideas in a notebook, and still others opt to listen to audio recordings of the material.
 Whichever method you choose, taking notes while reading can help you focus on the most important information and review it later on.

 There are several common problems with the way most people take notes:

 Whether you’re a college student writing an essay, a blogger who wants to create content, or just a casual reader, a good note-taking system will help you get far more out of your reading efforts.
 So, what is the best way to take notes?

 Unless they are avid readers, most people learn how to take notes while reading to write book reports and pass tests.
 So they don’t remember most of what they read.
 This is a common issue when it comes to how to do notes effectively.

 Cliff Notes on books are great for memorizing the contents to pass an exam.
 But just because you’ve memorized or read something doesn’t mean you’ve learned or understood the material.
 The only way to do that is to read the entire book and take notes in your own words.
 This is the best way to write notes for long-term retention.

 If you want to take more effective notes, you need a process that allows you to identify key ideas, capture what’s relevant, and externalize it, so you don’t have to depend on your memory.